SichangHe/resume/resume.md

 Steven is a junior at Duke Kunshan University (DKU).
 He is interested in Computer Science, especially Systems.

+Steven's major is Data Science.
-His major is Data Science, and his pseudo-majors are Applied Mathematics Math track and Computer Science track, since DKU does not offer Computer Science nor double major.
+His pseudo-majors are Applied Mathematics
+Math track and Computer Science track.
+DKU does not offer Computer Science nor double major.

 Steven has been involved in several researches and open source projects related to Computer Science.
 He is calm, straightforward, helpful, open-minded, curious, independent, and hardworking.
 He prioritizes learning more new knowledge and getting things done quickly.
-Besides this,
+Besides these,
 Steven had broad interests in Physics, Biology, History, and Psychology.

 ## Events